TomiVidal99/dotfiles_desktop/README.md

 __This is my personal configuration for my Arch installation in my desktop.
 Includes configuration for i3, i3status, neovim, and some custom scripts for Arch (volume control, connect to all paired bluetooth devices, etc.)__

 # TODO
+- [ ] fix stow creating symlinks of the install script and README.md.
 - [ ] create script to pop a selection of some common nerd font icons to copy over with xclip.
 - [ ] Improve dispc function to accept variables as more arguments to display information more easily.
 - [ ] Fix octave syntax highlight.